-• A central source cluster might propagate changes out to multiple destination clusters, for failover or due to geographic distribution.
+- A central source cluster might propagate changes out to multiple destination clusters, for failover or due to geographic distribution. - A source cluster might push changes to a destination cluster, which might also push its own changes back to the original cluster.

-- A source cluster might push changes to a destination cluster, which might also push its own changes back to the original cluster. - Many different low-latency clusters might push changes to one centralized cluster for backup or resource-intensive data analytics jobs.
+• Many different low-latency clusters might push changes to one centralized cluster for backup or resource-intensive data analytics jobs.
 The processed data might then be replicated back to the low-latency clusters.

 Multiple levels of replication may be chained together to suit your organization's needs.
-The following diagram shows a hypothetical scenario.
+The following diagram shows a hypothetical scenario for a complex cluster replication configuration.
 The arrows indicate the data paths.